 Always maintain the rotor in the recommended manner.
-All accessories must be clean and inspected prior to each run: do not use rotor showing signs of corrosion or cracking.
+The rotor and all accessories must be clean and inspected prior to each run: do not use rotors showing signs of corrosion or cracking.
 See Chapter 3, Care and Maintenance.

-Do not autoclave the aluminum rotor cover or locking nut to temperatures in excess of 100°C.
+Do not autoclave the aluminum rotor cover or expose any aluminum rotor parts to temperatures in excess of 100°C.